kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 - **Linux Only**: The field is only valid on Linux containers and will be validated accordingly
 - **Runtime Support**: Requires container runtime support
 - **Node Configuration**: The host's cgroup v2 filesystem must be mounted with `nsdelegate`, and the kubelet must manage a cgroup per Pod (`--cgroups-per-qos`).
-- **Descendant Limits**: When `mountMode: Writable` is enabled, the kubelet sets conservative `cgroup.max.descendants` and `cgroup.max.depth` defaults directly on the Pod-level cgroup it already manages, bounding the entire Pod cgroup subtree.
-The kubelet applies conservative defaults at alpha; user-tunable overrides via the Pod spec can be considered at beta.
-This prevents unbounded cgroup creation from exhausting node resources; see [Verified Behavior](#verified-behavior).
+- **Descendant Limits**: When `mountMode: Writable` is enabled, the kubelet applies descendant and depth limits to the Pod cgroup before any container starts; see [Descendant and Depth Limits](#descendant-and-depth-limits-pod-level-no-cri-changes).
 - **Security Context Integration**: Must work cohesively with other SecurityContext fields

 ### Risks and Mitigations